timoreimann/kubernetes-goclient-example/README.md

 where `<operation>` is one of the following:

 - `version`: Queries the Kubernetes server version.
-- `deploy`: Deploys NGINX via the [Deployments API](http://kubernetes.io/docs/user-guide/deployments/).
+- `deploy`: Deploys NGINX via the [Deployments API](http://kubernetes.io/docs/user-guide/deployments/) and exposes a [Service](http://kubernetes.io/docs/user-guide/services/).

 There is also a convenience script `run.sh` that builds on demand (or forcefully when `-b` is given as first parameter) and executes the client with all arguments passed along.
 That is, invoking